-A medical termination is a non-surgical method for terminating an early gestation pregnancy.
-This form of termination involves a two-step medication process which will halt the progression of the pregnancy and induce uterine contractions to expel the pregnancy.
+A medical abortion is a non-surgical method for terminating an early gestation pregnancy.
+This form of abortion involves a two-step medication process which will halt the progression of the pregnancy and induce uterine contractions to expel the pregnancy.

 During your initial visit at our facility, our doctor will give you an oral tablet called mifepristone.
 This is the first of the two-step medication process.
 After seeing the doctor and taking step 1, we will collect a blood sample from you to measure your pregnancy hormone levels.

 24 to 48 hours after the mifepristone you will need to place 4 misoprostol tablets into the pouch between the gum and the cheek and keep them there for 30 minutes.
 Any undissolved tablet after this time can be swallowed with water.
 You can take these tablets whenever you like during the time period stipulated.

 After this you can expect some vaginal bleeding and cramps.
 You will then expel the pregnancy.
 This can occur anywhere between 30 minutes and 48 hours after taking the medication, but it is most common within 4 hours.
 Most women require no further medication.
 However, if no bleeding has occurred within the first 24 hours you will need to contact the surgery as soon as possible on (07) 3397 1211.